Lunar New Year 2025: Celebrating the Year of the Wood Snake

 Contents

 Lunar New Year is traditionally celebrated by the Chinese on the second New Moon after the winter solstice.
-This year, such a New Moon will occur on February 9 at 22:59 GMT (5:59 p.m.
-EST).
-Due to the difference in time zones, in China, it will occur on February 10 at 06:59.
-As China Standard Time is the reference point for Chinese New Year, the world will celebrate this festival on February 10.
+This year, such a New Moon will occur on January 29 at 12:36 GMT.
+Due to the difference in time zones, in China, it will occur on January 29 at 20:36.

 Each year in the Chinese lunar calendar is represented by a particular animal: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, or Pig.
-2024 is the Year of the Dragon, more precisely — the Wood Dragon.
-People born in the Year of the Wood Dragon are supposed to be full of energy and innovative ideas.
+2025 is the Year of the Snake, more precisely — the Wood Snake.
+According to astrologists, people born in the Year of the Wood Snake are supposed to have a high level of wisdom, logic, and philosophical knowledge.

-Why is Chinese New Year different every year?
+Why is the Lunar New Year different every year?

 Chinese New Year falls on different dates each year, but it always occurs at the New Moon between January 21 and February 20.